 Systems that have not been properly maintained are particularly at risk, or those that have been altered or upgraded (as it may be difficult to evaluate the quality and protection qualities of the water).
-Often, cooling systems are topped up with uninhibited water, resulting in a dilution of the antifreeze and inhibitors.
+Cooling systems are often topped up with uninhibited water, subsequently leading to a dilution of the antifreeze and inhibitors.

 Incorrect glycol levels at this time of year can impact hugely on any cooling system, potential issues include:

 If freezing water is left to expand past the diameter of condenser pipes, the internal pressure will cause them to rupture.
 As well as the potential repair costs, many firms are forced to close down for days or even weeks.

 Not only can a water leak cause damage to property, stock and assets, but the interruption to the day-to-day business operations can have devastating financial consequences.

 Your equipment warranty may be voided

 Many chiller manufacturers will discredit their warranties if you have not maintained the correct levels of glycol in chilled systems - resulting in the warranty for your equipment being voided.